secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 #### Start your IGP

-1. Make a copy of the [Individual Growth Plan (IGP) Template](https://docs.google.com/document/d/1ZjdIuK5mNpljiHnFMK4dvqfTOzV9iSJj66OtoYbniFM/edit) + save to your drive
+1. Launch your Individual Growth Plan in Workday: [User Guide Here](https://docs.google.com/document/d/1qEqTHx_G1uIPQi8rIIbrHjJ6S0NYhKDoHeBOLXsjkNw/edit)
-1. Fill out the template.
-Refer to the [job frameworks](/company/team/structure/#job-frameworks) and your job family to determine a skill and behavior focus.
-Embrace flexibility in the template to make the IGP work for you.
+1. Fill out the IGP in Workday.
+Refer to the [job frameworks](https://docs.google.com/spreadsheets/d/1FX4NBwF099uMBm7mGBtf1orIJZuHEjtiEa3jSbg9jJs/edit#gid=0) and your [job family](https://handbook.gitlab.com/job-families/) to determine a skill and behavior focus.
 Give yourself time to think, plan, and fill out your IGP.
 Set learning blocks over the next 1-2 weeks rather than completing the IGP in one sitting.
-1. Share your IGP with your manager.
+1. Submit your IGP to your manager.
 Schedule a career conversation with your manager and review your IGP in your next 1:1 or at a separate time.
 1. Make a plan that integrates working on your IGP during the flow of work by setting aside weekly or monthly time dedicated to learning.
 Block these times on your calendar.
-1. Choose a method to track your progress.
-The IGP itself might work for you, but if you need more structure, consider using [GitLab Epics + Issues](/handbook/people-group/learning-and-development/career-development/#use-gitlab-epics-to-track-your-career-development) or a [health tracker in Google Sheets](/handbook/people-group/learning-and-development/career-development/#health-tracker-growth-plan).
+1. Update progress against your development goals.
+The IGP and [development goals in Workday](https://docs.google.com/document/d/1qEqTHx_G1uIPQi8rIIbrHjJ6S0NYhKDoHeBOLXsjkNw/edit#heading=h.wje1pky1vhig) itself might work well for you, but if you need more structure, consider using [GitLab Epics + Issues](/handbook/people-group/learning-and-development/career-development/#use-gitlab-epics-to-track-your-career-development) or a [health tracker in Google Sheets](/handbook/people-group/learning-and-development/career-development/#health-tracker-growth-plan).

 ### Tracking your Progress